uug-ai/hub-pipeline-classifier/README.md

 ### Kerberos Vault Integration

 The incoming messages provide the necessary information to retrieve media from the Kerberos Vault.
 The received media can then be easily written to a video file, allowing it to be used as input for the model.
-This functionality leverages the [`uugai-python-kerberos-vault`](https://pypi.org/project/uugai-python-dynamic-queue/) dependency.
-More information can be found in the corresponding [GitHub repository](https://github.com/uug-ai/uugai-python-kerberos-vault), and additional details about Kerberos Vault itself can be found here.
 Initialization is straightforward, as demonstrated in the code snippet below, which also lists the corresponding .env variables.

 ```Python
 # Initialize Kerberos Vault